MCJack123/sanjuuni/README.md

 * 8: Primary subtitles
 * 9-11: Alternate subtitles if desired
 * 12: Combo data stream
+* 13: Combo stream indexes
+* 64-127: Multi-monitor video
+  * Bitfield describes monitor placement:
+    * 2 bits (`01`) for chunk type
+    * 3 bits for monitor X (0-7)
+    * 3 bits for monitor Y (0-7)

+As of sanjuuni 0.5, the old-style format with separate streams is deprecated.
+It remains available for legacy applications, but new features will only be supported in the combo stream format.

 #### Video data
 Video data is stored as a list of frames, with each frame consisting of packed pixel data, then colors.
 Pixel data is stored in a bitstream as 5-bit codes.
 The low 5 bits correspond to the low 5 bits in the drawing characters, and the character can be derived by adding 128 to the value.